Vision-Intelligence-and-Robots-Group/SLSTT/README.md

 ### Before training

-1. ##### How the dataset should be located

-  You can see the following data directory
+  You can see data directory <preprocess/databases>.

-  -preprocess/databases

-  Please put the raw data in <preprocess/databases/DATABASE/data>;
+  Please put the raw data in <preprocess/databases/DATABASE/data>, for example: **<preprocess/databases/casme2/data>**.

-  for example:

-  -preprocess/databases/casme2/data

-2. ##### How to preprocess the samples
-  You can simplely run
+  After putting the raw data in the correct directory, you can simplely run
   ```
   python preprocess/data_init.py
   ```